Twatchal/Hope-plus/README.md

 ## Hope Client
-free nigger shit w+2 rename/nthis rename doesnt add modules/njust a rename
+free nigger shit w+2 rename, this rename doesnt add modules just a shit rename

 ## Why?
-bc i was bored/nlol
+bc i was bored lol

 ## Where i can use it?
-shit anarchy servers/nlike 6b6t or 7b7t
+shit anarchy servers like 6b6t or 7b7t

 ## Rename?
 ye